Intangible-pg18/Jobvago/README.md

-Of course.
-It has been a fantastic journey building this project with you.
-The real value is not just in the final code, but in the thought process, the trade-offs, and the architectural decisions made along the way.

-Here is an ultra-detailed design document, formatted as a GitHub `README.md` file.
-It chronicles our entire journey and explains the "why" behind every decision.
-This is the story of how `Jobvago` evolved from a simple script into a robust, cloud-native application.

----

-Copy everything from the line below and paste it into the `README.md` file in the root of your `Jobvago` GitHub repository.

----

 # 🚀 Jobvago - A Cloud-Native Job Aggregation Platform

 Jobvago is a fully automated, event-driven, and serverless application built on Microsoft Azure that scrapes job postings from multiple sources, processes them, and serves them via a clean REST API.
 It's a demonstration of modern backend architecture, designed for scalability, resilience, and security.